ldn-softdev/jtc/README.md

   - extensively debuggable
   - conforms JSON specification ([json.org](http://json.org/index.html))

-The _Walk path_ feature is easy to understand - it's only made of 2 types of lexemes:
+The _walk path_ feature is easy to understand - it's only made of 2 types of lexemes:
   - subscripts - enclosed into `[`, `]`, subscripts let traversing JSON tree downwards and **upwards (!)**
   - search lexemes - encased as `<..>` or `>..<` (for a recursive and non-recursive search respectively); search lexemes facilitate various match criteria defined by an optional suffix and/or quantifier.